peter88213/nvhelp-de/source/file_menu.rst

 **Restore the latest backup file**

-Mit **Datei > Sicherungskopie wiederherstellen** or ``Strg``-``B``, you can restore the latest backup file.
+Mit **Datei > Sicherungskopie wiederherstellen** or ``Strg``-``B``, kann man restore the latest backup file.
 You will get a warning, because changes may be lost.

 .. hint::